csswizardry/csswizardry.github.com/code-reviews.md

 ## How It Works

+All it takes is five straightforward steps to turn your project around:

 <blockquote class="pull-quote  pull-quote--context-alt" id="quote:peter-gibb">
 <p>Harry’s performance audit gave comprehensive, forensic insight across the full delivery pipeline.
 Clearly highlighted priorities brought rapid benefits and a plan for continued improvement.
-Genius. </p>
+Genius.</p>
 <b class="source  pull-quote__source">Peter Gibb, <a href="https://www.icaew.com/">ICAEW</a></b>
 </blockquote>

-1. **I survey you:** To begin, I need to know a lot about your organisation, what problems you feel you face, and what we need to concentrate on.
+1. **Survey:** To begin, I need to know a lot about your organisation, the problems you feel you face, and what we need to concentrate on.
 I’ll send a series of very focused questions that will help me to understand the business’ needs immediately.
-2. **You grant me access:** Where possible, I’ll need access to analytics and RUM accounts, repositories, staging environments, etc.
-3. **I spend a week auditing the site:** Remotely, I roll up my sleeves and dig in!
+2. **Audit:** Remotely, I roll up my sleeves and dig in!
 With an encyclopaedic knowledge of all things web-performance, nothing will evade me.
-From infrastructure and the network to assets and payloads;
-   from CSS and fonts to runtime and rendering (and everything in between), we have a lot to pay attention to.
+From infrastructure and the network to assets and payloads; from CSS and fonts to runtime and rendering (and everything in between), we have a lot to pay attention to.
-4. **I write up my findings:** Once I’ve uncovered everything, I’ll put together a full report outlining all of the issues and problems that exist, as well as preemptive optimisations we could make in order to be even faster.
+3. **Report:** Once I’ve uncovered everything, I’ll put together a full report outlining all of the issues and problems that exist, as well as preemptive optimisations we could make in order to be even faster.
+The report will contain actionable and prioritised tasks that you and your engineers can begin to implement in a sensible and considered order.
-5. **We hold a formal handover:** To ensure that all knowledge is fully transferred, we’ll run a handover session between all relevant parties.
+4. **Handover:** Once you and your team have had chance to read and digest the report, you’ll likely have some questions or comments.
+We’ll hold a formal handover session to ensure that you fully understand the entirety of the audit document, and know what you need to do next.
+5. **Reconvene:** One to three months later—depending on what would be most appropriate for your organisation—I drop back in and conduct a brief audit against your to-do list that I left you with.
+This phase ensures you’re accountable, as well as shows me where any regressions may have happened or what you may have struggled to overcome.

 ## Existing Issues and Opportunistic Optimisations